Night of Champions (2011): Storylines

-Night of Champions featured professional wrestling matches involving different wrestlers from pre-existing scripted feuds, plots, and storylines that played out on WWE's television programs.
-Wrestlers portrayed villains or heroes as they followed a series of events that built tension and culminated in a wrestling match or series of matches.
+Night of Champions featured professional wrestling matches involving different wrestlers from pre-existing scripted feuds, plots, and storylines that played out on WWE's television programs, Raw and SmackDown.

 The main rivalry involved the former champion CM Punk and the Chief Operating Officer of WWE Triple H in a No Disqualification match.
 After Punk became the WWE Champion at SummerSlam, he was attacked by Kevin Nash.
 Nash had stated that Triple H had sent him a message telling him to take out the winner regardless of who it was, which gave Alberto Del Rio ample time to cash in his Money in the Bank contract and become WWE Champion.
 A vindictive CM Punk would take his aggression out on Nash, Triple H, and his wife Stephanie McMahon through constant verbal insults, especially to Triple H whom Punk believed to have instigated Nash's attack.
 On the August 29 episode of Raw SuperShow, Punk and Nash were scheduled to be in a match at Night of Champions, but at the end of the show, Triple H had the match changed to feature CM Punk against himself.
 The following week on Raw SuperShow, Triple H, after discovering that it was Nash that used his cell phone to make the text, fired him and changed the stipulation to be no disqualification.
 Punk in turn added his own stipulation that if Triple H lost to Punk, Triple H would have to resign as the COO of WWE.

 Another rivalry involved the WWE Champion Alberto Del Rio defending his title against former champion John Cena.
 The previous month at SummerSlam, Cena had lost to CM Punk, who also had a claim to the WWE Championship.
 After the match, Money in the Bank winner Alberto Del Rio cashed in his contract after Punk was assaulted by Kevin Nash and won the WWE Championship.
 On the August 22 episode of Raw, Punk and Cena faced each other to determine Del Rio's opponent, with Cena winning and gaining the right to a rematch after some interference from Nash.

 At SummerSlam, Randy Orton defeated Christian in a No Holds Barred match to win the World Heavyweight Championship.
 On the following episode of SmackDown, Mark Henry won a 20-man battle royal to become the number one contender for the title.
 After Orton defeated Christian in a Steel Cage match to retain the title on the August 30 episode, he was attacked by Henry.
 On the September 9 episode, Orton was scheduled to defend the title against Henry at Night of Champions.